RemedyData/Dahel_Techies_Ted_Talk_Analysis_Internship/README.md

 ## Introduction

 This is Ted Talk Show analysis.
-It is done by analyzing data from  the TEDTALK table which comprises of TITLE column,	AUTHOR column, DATE column,	VIEWS column,	LIKES column,	and LINK column.
+It is done by analyzing data from  the TEDTALK table which comprises of TITLE, AUTHOR, DATE, VIEWS,	LIKES, and LINK fields.
 I used Excel to get an overview of the dataset before importing it into Power BI where the actual analysis was carried out.

 ## Problem Statement